-Therefore, when trying to connect with people who have the C style, consider the following strategies:
+Therefore, when you need to be more effective with people who have the C style, consider the following strategies:

-- Avoid asking them personal questions, and don't take their detachment personally. - Respect their preference to work independently. - Highlight your shared desire for accuracy by focusing on the facts.
+- Avoid asking them personal questions, and don't take their detachment personally. - · Respect their preference to work independently. - Highlight your shared desire for accuracy by focusing on the facts.